Key Takeaways:

 1. Gather Invoices, Purchase Orders, and Payment Records

-The first step is to collect all relevant documents.
+The first step is to collect all relevant documents, that include:

 - Vendor invoices